Miguel Ángel Lotina: Celta

 Lotina led RC Celta de Vigo to their first participation in the UEFA Champions League in 2002–03 as the Galicians finished fourth.
-The following season, however, even though the team progressed through the group stage by notably defeating A.C.
-Milan 2–1 at the San Siro, he was sacked after 21 rounds in an eventual relegation.
+The following season, however, even though the team progressed through the group stage by notably defeating AC Milan 2–1 at the San Siro, he was sacked after 21 rounds in an eventual relegation.

 Espanyol and Real Sociedad

-In 2004–05, Lotina coached RCD Espanyol to qualification to the UEFA Cup after finishing fifth.
+In 2004–05, Lotina coached RCD Espanyol to qualification for the UEFA Cup after finishing fifth.
 The year 2006 brought him his first football trophy, as the team won the domestic cup against Real Zaragoza (4–1) in the manager's second season.

-In the 2006–07 campaign, he returned to his native region after replacing the dismissed José Mari Bakero at the helm of 20th-placed Real Sociedad, but the Basques were relegated from the first division for the first time in 40 years after ranking second-bottom.
+Lotina returned to his native region in the 2006–07 campaign, replacing the dismissed José Mari Bakero at the helm of 20th-placed Real Sociedad, but the Basques were relegated from the first division for the first time in 40 years after ranking second-bottom.

 Deportivo

 For 2007–08, Lotina returned to Galicia and joined Deportivo de La Coruña.
 After a poor start, he more often than not switched to a 5–3–2 formation, going on to finish the year comfortably placed in mid-table and reach the UEFA Intertoto Cup, where they won 3–1 on aggregate against Israel's Bnei Sakhnin F.C. in the final.

 Having advanced into the 2008–09 UEFA Cup, Lotina guided Deportivo through the group and expressed satisfaction at being drawn in the last 32 against Aalborg Boldspilklub of Denmark.
 The Scandinavians won home and away, eliminating his team 6–1 on aggregate.

 In March 2010, Lotina added one year to his contract that was set to expire.
-Depor were relegated in 2011 as the club also struggled financially; the club only managed to score nine goals away from home all year, being doomed in the last round after a 0–2 home loss against Valencia.
+Depor were relegated in 2011 as the club also struggled financially; the side only managed to score nine goals away from home all year, being doomed in the last round after a 0–2 home loss against Valencia.
 On 23 May of that year, he announced his departure.